andrechristikan/ack-nestjs-boilerplate/README.md

         yarn migrate:rollback
         ```

-6.  **SKIP THIS STEP, UNIT TEST, AND E2E TEST DO NOT FINISH YET**
+6. SKIP THIS STEP E2E TEST DO NOT FINISH YET

     Make sure we do the correct step.
-Go run `TestModule` and make sure all test passed with success status.

-    Run Unit Testing
+Run Unit Testing.

     ```sh
     yarn test